10 Car Flipping Rules To Follow

 |TIP:Now truthfully, a mechanic can only give you a mechanical inspection.
 This is important to realize!
 “Mechanical” inspection.
 A mechanic can NOT give you a structural inspection (accidents, frame damage, …) You MUST learn the structural inspection skills in the Master Course to avoid cars that have been in accidents, have frame or flood damage.
 A mechanic couldn’t see ‘paintwork’ if it was dripping on their foot!
 And, don’t be lazy and take “every car” you look at to a mechanic, that would be silly.
 Each car MUST FIRST pass OUR INSPECTION that I teach in the Master Course… then take it to a mechanic.|

 Fourth… This is NOT gambling.
 This IS investing through educated bets.
 Using the pricing strategies in the Master Course, you will know exactly what the wholesale price should be (your buy price) and the retail price.
 The difference is your profit.
 You see… we mitigate risk through education.
 So make sure you get trained.
-You can watch 1000 questionable YouTube videos and maybe… just maybe, but probably not… learn what you need.
+You could waste you time watching 1000 questionable YouTube videos and maybe… just maybe, but probably not… learn what you need.
 Or, you can shortcut the entire training process by finding a mentor or consider joining the Auto Dealer Academy.
 I am here to help.

 |TIP:Do NOT worry about getting a dealer’s license right off-the-bat.
 You aren’t ready yet.
 First, flip 2-5 cars FIRST.|